Exhibition Dates: April 27–July 29, 2015

 (April 27: Freedom Day in South Africa)

 Reception and Curator's Talk: Monday, May 11, 6–9 p.m.

 Center for Documentary Studies, Juanita Kreps Gallery

 1317 W. Pettigrew St., Durham, North Carolina

 3. Way of being on the inside that is both vital and entangled.

 BINNEGOED: Coloured & South African Photography is curated by Candice Jansen, 2014–15 exhibitions intern at the Center for Documentary Studies at Duke University.
-Jansen also is a new Ph.D.
-Fellow and an Archibald Mafeje Scholar at the Wits Institute for Social and Economic Research (WiSER) in Johannesburg, South Africa.
+Jansen is also a new Ph.D. fellow and an Archibald Mafeje Scholar at the Wits Institute for Social and Economic Research (WiSER) in Johannesburg, South Africa.